Duration & Fees

 This morning the group will enter the Namib-Naukluft Park and the morning will be spent exploring this amazing area.
-View the sunrise from the top of Dune 45 - a truly memorable experience.
-Following this sunrise experience there will be the option to take the desert shuttles a further 5 kms into the desert from where it i possible to walk to Sossusvlei and explore the surrounding area.
+Time will be taken to climb to the top of Dune 45 - a truly memorable experience.
+Following this once in a lifetime experience there will be the option to take the desert shuttles a further 5 kms into the desert from where it i possible to walk to Sossusvlei and explore the surrounding area.

 Included Activity: Namib-Naukluft National Park, Climbing Dune 45

 Included Activity: A visit to Sossusvlei

 This morning after breakfast the tour will set off in a north-westerly direction to meet the Atlantic Ocean at Walvis Bay.
 The drive takes in the Tropic of Capricorn - the imaginary 'line' that shows the southernmost point of direct sun, and signals the southern hemisphere's mid-summers day.
 From Walvis Bay the coast will be followed for some 35 km to arrive at Namibia's prime holiday resort - Swakopmund - where two nights of rest, relaxation and a little bit of adrenalin for those that are keen.
 Accommodation will be in dormitories for the next two nights; upgrades into private rooms may be possible dependent on availability, and can be booked with the trip leader.